LuChengTHU/dpm-solver/README.md

 We provide an [example of stable diffusion with DPM-Solver](https://github.com/LuChengTHU/dpm-solver/tree/main/example_v2/stable-diffusion) in `example_v2/stable-diffusion`.
 DPM-Solver can greatly accelerate the sampling speed of the [original stable-diffusion](https://github.com/CompVis/stable-diffusion).

 ## Image Editing (DiffEdit) by Stable-Diffusion with DPM-Solver
-We provide an [example of DiffEdit](https://github.com/LuChengTHU/dpm-solver/tree/main/example_v2/stable-diffusion) in `scripts/diffedit_inpaint.ipynb`, the idea of [DiffEdit](https://arxiv.org/abs/2210.11427) can be general decribe as, using DDIM to get a invertable latent serise, then apply different prompt for inpainting (controled by auto generated mask).
+We provide an [example of DiffEdit with DPM-Solver](https://github.com/LuChengTHU/dpm-solver/tree/main/example_v2/stable-diffusion), which can be used for image editing.
+The idea of [DiffEdit](https://arxiv.org/abs/2210.11427) can be general decribe as, using DDIM to get a invertable latent serise, then apply different prompt for inpainting (controled by auto generated mask).

 We could easily accelerate such editing / inpainting by DPM-Solver **in only 20 steps**.